LucianoXu/CHES2025-Challenge/README.md

 - Added key-wise log-likelihood distribution evaluation.
 No bias discovered, which does not explain the inconsistency between validation accuracy and the test score.

+- Applying window layer at the very beginning does not help in the reference in any way.
+It seems that all trace data are necessary for the attack.

 ## Log
+- 8/7 Add window layer.
 - 8/7 Add key-wise log-likelihood distribution evaluation.
 - 8/7 We realized that we should evaluate with `nb_attacks=100`.
 The `M8` model obtains `96K` score this time.
 - 8/7 Add hyperparameter searching random training.